vmware-tanzu/velero/design/csi-snapshots.md

 Thus, there's not a logical place to fit the creation of VolumeSnapshot creation in the VolumeSnapshotter interface.

 * Implement CSI logic directly in Velero core code.
-The plugins could be packaged separately, but that doesn't necessarily make sense with server and client changes being made to accomodate CSI snapshot lookup.
+The plugins could be packaged separately, but that doesn't necessarily make sense with server and client changes being made to accommodate CSI snapshot lookup.

 * Implementing the CSI logic entirely in external plugins.
 As mentioned above, the necessary plugins for `PersistentVolumeClaim`, `VolumeSnapshot`, and `VolumeSnapshotContent` could be hosted out-out-of-tree from Velero.